upmaru/memovee-tama/tmdb-movie-browsing/querying.md

 **Instructions for handling empty results:**
 - **CRITICAL**: When `hits.hits` is empty (length = 0), use `no-call()` for any subsequent sorting or filtering steps
 - **Reason**: There are no movie IDs to sort or filter, so additional tool calls are unnecessary
+- **Exception (forwarded title lookups)**: If the conversation context shows a recent `search-index_query-and-sort-based-search` call that searched for an explicit movie title (typically from the movie-detail agent) and returned zero hits, do **not** stop.
+Instead:
+  1. Run a broader natural-language with the text from the title and search using the `search-index_text-based-vector-search` strategy in this document.
+Set `"next": "verify-results-or-re-query"` so the agent can decide whether to retry.
+  2. If the vector search still fails or is unsuitable, issue a follow-up partial-title match (e.g., `match_phrase`/`terms` on part of the provided title or related keywords) against the movie browsing index to surface near matches.
+  3. Only fall back to `no-call()` once these recovery strategies have been attempted or when context makes it clear no further search is possible.

 ### MANDATORY FIELDS CHECKLIST - ALWAYS INCLUDE THESE:
 Before generating any Elasticsearch query, ensure ALL of these fields are present: